Board of Directors

-ATSC Board Chairman Richard Friedel is the Executive Vice President and General Manager for FOX Networks Engineering and Operations.
-He oversees long-term technology strategy and day-to-day operations for the Fox Network Center in Los Angeles and for the FOX Houston Technical Operations Center, home of Fox Sports’ regional networks, in addition to providing technical support for 14 regional production centers.
-Before joining FOX, Friedel served in various positions at Capital Cities/ABC, NBC News and local television stations.
-A graduate of Drexel University in Philadelphia, he is a fellow of the SMPTE and a member of AES, IEEE SBE and SCTE.
+The ATSC’s 2017 Board Chairman Richard Friedel is the Executive Vice President and General Manager for FOX Networks Engineering and Operations.
+He oversees technology strategy and operations for the Fox Network Center in Los Angeles and the FOX Technical Operations Center, home of Fox Sports’ regional networks, in addition to providing technical support for 14 regional production centers.
+Before joining FOX, Friedel worked at ABC, NBC and local television stations.
+A graduate of Drexel University, he is a SMPTE Fellow and a member of AES, IEEE, SBE, and SCTE.
 He serves as President of the Video Services Forum and is a member of the NABA Board of Directors.
 Friedel received the 2015 NAB Engineering Achievement Award.

 Lynn Claudy, NAB